HOLD BY BOB HICOK

 In Bob Hicok’s Hold, his tenth collection of poetry, the poet’s humor, punning, wit, wisdom, and humility lead to small revelations, introspections, and musings on the human condition—all in the face of danger and atrocity.
 As its title might suggest, this book yearns for and struggles to hold strong to self and to community, to hold to the body, to hold to the world, to hold—yes—to optimism, to hope.

-If Hold asks many questions throughout, they are not rhetorical, nor are they theoretical—instead, they’re practical questions about our world.
+If Hold asks many questions throughout, they are not rhetorical, nor are they theoretical—instead, they’re practical questions about our living in this world.
 When the speaker sees a homeless man sleeping on the street, he wonders how to walk by him “not in some future but this life— / not in theory but in fact.”
-In a unique blend of punchline and sincerity, Hicok confesses, “I’m scared, but not shitless.”
+In a unique blend of punchline and sincerity (that few other poets can pull off so well), Hicok confesses, “I’m scared, but not shitless.”
 And we are meant to take some small hope in that—hope that “splayed / and broken is the beginning / of harmonic and blessed.”
 Yes, hope that something might hold even in our dark times: “Hands are good at that.
 Holding. / Hands are good at almost everything / we ask them to do.”

 — Review by Josh Luckenbach